This recipe was updated on 3/5/2019.

-Add the diced vegetables and minced garlic and saute together until the garlic becomes fragrant.
+- Add the chopped vegetables and minced garlic and saute together until the garlic becomes fragrant.

-Add 6 cups water, potatoes, bay leaves, ginger and sugar, then bring to a boil.
+- Add 6 cups water, bay leaves, ginger and sugar, then bring to a boil.
 Skim foam and simmer

 mashed potatoes back to the pot.
 This will help thicken the curry stew.

 - Add corn (optional), bring to a boil and simmer covered for 10 minutes.

 - If you are using highly marbled stew beef, you will want to remove the excess fat.
 Refridgerate the stew

 overnight or until the fat solidifies on top.
 Scoop off the fat.
 If the beef pieces are quite large, cut